Aquarium plant · epiphytes

 Care notes

-Same care as Anubias barteri but the smaller leaf size makes it more versatile in aquascaping.
-Attach to hardscape using super glue (gel type, not liquid) or thread.
-Do not bury the rhizome in substrate.
-The small, rounded leaves (36 cm) are useful for creating a carpeted look on wood and stone in low-tech tanks where true carpeting plants (HC Cuba, dwarf hairgrass, Monte Carlo) won't survive without CO2 injection.
-A piece of driftwood covered in Anubias nana is one of the most reliable low-tech aquascaping techniques.
-Growth is very slow; a single plant takes months to spread visibly across a piece of driftwood.
-Under high light, algae colonizes the slow-growing leaves faster than the plant produces new ones.
-Keep light moderate, or if using strong lighting, ensure CO2 and nutrients are balanced and maintain a cleanup crew.
-Trim dead or heavily algae-covered leaves at the base using sharp scissors.
-Propagation: divide the rhizome once it has extended enough to cut a section with 3-4 leaves.
-Each piece continues growing independently.
-In shrimp tanks, Anubias nana is a top choice because the small leaves and root structure provide excellent grazing surface for biofilm (which shrimp eat) and hiding cover for baby shrimp.
-The tissue culture (in vitro) form is the best way to buy: pest-free, algae-free, and generally more vigorous than pot-grown specimens from nurseries.
+Care is the same as Anubias barteri, with the smaller leaves making it more versatile in aquascaping.
+Attach it to hardscape with gel super glue or thread, and never bury the rhizome, which rots if covered.
+The small, rounded leaves are handy for clothing wood and stone with greenery in low-tech tanks where true carpeting plants like dwarf hairgrass or Monte Carlo would fail without CO2; a driftwood branch covered in nana is one of the most dependable low-tech aquascaping tricks.
+Growth is very slow, so a single plant takes months to creep noticeably across wood.
+Under strong light, algae settles on the slow leaves faster than the plant replaces them, so keep light moderate, or balance bright light with CO2, nutrients and a grazing cleanup crew.
+Trim dead or algae-covered leaves at the base with sharp scissors.
+Propagate by dividing the rhizome once it has a section with three or four leaves, or by separating side shoots; each piece grows on independently.
+In shrimp tanks it is a favourite, the leaves and roots giving biofilm grazing surface and cover for shrimplets.
+The in-vitro form is the cleanest and often most vigorous way to buy it.
+It is an ornamental epiphyte, not a crop, so it is unsuited to media-bed aquaponics or hydroponics.

 Further reading